-They grew up in the Great Depression so being wise with money is something my parents have always done.
-My daddy worked as a barber for 50 years and momma fixed up every house they lived in and they were able to sell those homes at a substantial profit.
-Now in their 80’s, my parents have enough money to live comfortably.
+They grew up in the Great Depression, so being wise with money is something my parents have always done.
+My daddy worked as a barber for 50 years and mama fixed up every house they lived in and they were able to sell those homes at a substantial profit.
+Now in their 80s, my parents have enough money to live comfortably.
 That doesn’t mean their money buys them any comfort.
 The world has experienced enormous change with most folks using a computer to keep track of their funds.
 My parents do not compute!

 Even my first savings account came with a little book that the bank teller wrote in each time I deposited or withdrew money.
 I think those little books are now obsolete.
 Almost everyone keeps track of money with a computer.

 Bank statements have gotten harder to understand, especially when it comes to multiple accounts and credit cards.
 My parents don’t use a traditional credit card.
 When they use their card it comes straight out of the checking account.
 That’s basically a good thing until something gets ordered over the phone.

 My mother loves a good newspaper.
 Over the years she has off and on ordered one of the most regarded newspapers in our country.
 Up until the last six months this worked out fine.
 The cost of the subscription came out of her account automatically.
 When she got too busy working in her yard or taking care of daddy while he’s sick, she didn’t have time to read it so she would cancel it.
 They were always good about dropping the charges or reimbursing her for a discontinued subscription — until now.
 It seems this paper is using an outside source to handle the billing services.